TudbuT/microdb/README.md

 As you can see, the speed is quite negigible, and it actually happens to be a lot faster than SQL databases like Postgres **for these kinds of dataset sizes**.
 This DB is not made to be used on datasets of giant sizes, but it works exceptionally well for smaller datasets.

+Currently, the DB scales approximately at O(log n) for reading, but is slower for writing (not sure how much though).